JeffLiu114514/FlexiblePBA/README.md

 ## Run Instructions

 The major test script is experiments/comprehensive_test.py.
 Please follow the comments in main to decide what tests are run.
-Results are saved under experiments/all_tests/
+Results are saved under experiments/all_tests/.
+Results are generally saved in JSON format with each key being the method tested, values[0] being raw Bit-Error-Rate(BER), values[1] being ECC overhead, and values[2] being minimum gamma(if applicable).

 ## Directory Structure